Sri Lankan rupee forwards edge down on importer dollar demand

-Two state-run banks, through which the central bank usually directs the market, at times sell dollars to curb falls in the rupee.
+Two state banks, through which the central bank usually directs the market, at times sell dollars to curb rupee declines.

 There was little impact on the rupee from Finance Minister Ravi Karunanayake's announcement on Tuesday that Japan would lend $4.2 billion to Sri Lanka through both a loan and bond financing for budgetary support in the next two years.